Dial – the “face” of the chronometer

 It is notable that guilloche was invented by legendary Abraham to conceal the scratches, appearing on the watch of even the most neat and careful person in time.
 However, during two last centuries guilloche became an exclusively decorative engraving, at that specific to certain watch companies.
 So, Cartier, Chronoswiss, Kelek, Jaeger-LeCoultre and Longines added guilloche to their armory.
 Almost all watch dials of Breguet are guilloched.

-after stroke, slowly and carefully, as the final result should look a whole pattern.
+Guilloching is a long and slow process.
+The dial is lined a stroke after stroke, slowly and carefully, as the final result should look a whole pattern.
 The less the separate strokes stand out, the better.
 The most important thing in guilloche is the light shimmer and lines play.

 This process requires too much craftsmanship, as the average density of guilloche makes up 3-5 lines per a millimeter!
 That’s where true craftsmanship and hand steadiness of guillocher are needed.